Savory, Salty, & Sweet

 2 Feb

-The good news is that, with very few ingredients added to those nuts, and with a mere 10 minutes of oven time, your wholesome, late afternoon pick-me-up can be dressed up into something that, while still healthy, also boasts the added benefit of being incredibly delicious.
+With very few ingredients, and with a mere 10 minutes of oven time, you can make a wholesome, late afternoon pick-me-up that can be dressed up into something tasty.

 Four ingredients: nuts, honey, rosemary, and sea salt.
 If you are feeling like you need a bit more of a kick, a hefty pinch of cayenne pepper is always a welcome addition.